ai4he/Hardware_Application/Hardware_Development/README.md

 # Hardware_Development

+* In this folder files include how (RK3588)device capture videio and audio from your computer.Before run this files,please do the following

-* 1. install python latest version in your operating system
+* 1. install python latest version in your operating system.

 * 2. Download videoaudio.py file.